dominion-dev/dominion-ecs-java/README.md

 - 🤏 **_TINY_** : just a high-performance and high-concurrency Java library with a minimal footprint and **no dependencies**.
 So you can easily integrate the Dominion core library into your game engine or framework or use it directly for your game or application without warring about the _dependency hell_.
-- :coffee: **_SIMPLE_** : Dominion aims to be simple by design and promotes a clean, minimal, and self-explanatory API.
-  This readme alone will provide a complete usage documentation
+- :coffee: **_SIMPLE_** : Dominion promotes a clean, minimal and self-explanatory API that is simple by design.
+This readme alone will provide a complete usage documentation.
 - :muscle: **_with SUPPORT_** : [join the Discord!](https://discord.gg/BHMz3axqUG) The server will support users and
   announce the availability of the new version.